Perishleaf/blog-site/content/authors/admin/_index.md

 - Visitors
 ---

-I grew up in [Jingdezhen](https://en.wikipedia.org/wiki/Jingdezhen_porcelain) (景德镇), a small city in China.
+I grew up in [*Jingdezhen*](https://en.wikipedia.org/wiki/Jingdezhen_porcelain) (景德镇), a small city in China.
 In 2012, I received a postgraduate scholarship and made one of the biggest decisions in my life and came to Australia to start a PhD degree.

 In 2016, I completed my Ph.D. from University of New South Wales.
+Since then, I have been working as a Postdoctral Research Fellow at the Australian Centre for Ecogenomics.
+My research is to identify environmentally and biotechnologically important microbial communities using high-throughput DNA sequence data.

 I love dealing with complex data and it's my passion to apply data insights to tell stories and solve problems.
-I am enthusiastic about leveraging methods of modern statistics and data visualisation to identify patterns from intertwined datasets.
+I am enthusiastic about leveraging methods of modern statistics and data visualisation to extract patterns from intertwined datasets.
 I also have a strong interest in machine learning.

 I am currently living and working in Sydney, Australia.